mantasu/glasses-detector/README.md

 ## Installation

 > [!IMPORTANT]
-> Minimum version of [Python 3.12](https://www.python.org/downloads/release/python-3120/) is required.
-Also, you may want to install [Pytorch](https://pytorch.org/get-started/locally/) (select *Nightly* for compatibility) in advance to select specific configuration for your device and environment.
+> Minimum version of [Python 3.12](https://www.python.org/downloads/release/python-3120/) is **REQUIRED**.
+Also, you may want to install [Pytorch](https://pytorch.org/get-started/locally/) in advance to select specific configuration for your device and environment.

 ### Pip Package